 $$\text{Inflation} = \frac{$Price_{Period\ 2}\ – \ $Price_{Period\ 1}}{$Price_{Period\ 1}} * 100$$

-After calculating the inflation for individual items, we take weighted average of all inflations to derive the CPI.
+After calculating the inflation for individual items, we take a weighted average of all inflations to derive the CPI.
 Note that the other term for CIP is “headline index”.

-Problems of Consumer Price Index
+Problems of the Consumer Price Index

-Not a Indicator of Price Level:
+Not an Indicator of Price Level:

 Cost of Living Standard: